A conformal geometric point of view on the Caffarelli-Kohn-Nirenberg inequality: Introduction and main results

 The condition $\theta\in\Theta_{FS}$ is known in the litterature as the Felli-Schneider condition.
 Felli and Schneider~\cite{felli-schneider}, building on the work of Catrina and Wang~\cite{florin-wang2001} initially proved that extremal functions for the optimal CKN inequality~\eqref{1} cannot be radial whenever~\eqref{fs} fails.
 Conversely, in their work~\cite{DolEstLos14}, Dolbeault, Esteban and Loss computed the optimal constant in~\eqref{1} and proved that extremals for the optimal CKN inequality~\eqref{1} are radial and explicit whenever~\eqref{fs} holds.
 Combining Theorem~\ref{thm-1} with Theorem~\ref{confinvckn} gives an immediate alternative proof of these latter facts.
 Our point of view may further clarify why the Felli-Schneider condition is optimal.
 Indeed, it is well-known that a tight Sobolev inequality implies a Poincaré inequality: precisely, applying~\eqref{355} with $v=1+\epsilon f$ and letting $\epsilon\to0$ leads to

 We prove the following. \begin{eprop}[Poincaré inequality for the spherical CKN space] Let $(a,b)\in\Theta$.
 The Poincaré inequality~\eqref{890} holds with optimal constant $C=\frac{1}{n\alpha^2}$ if and only if the Felli-Schneider condition~\eqref{fs} holds.
-In addition, \begin{itemize} \item if $0<\alpha<\frac{d-1}{n-1}$, equality holds in \eqref{890} if and only if for some constants $(\lambda,\mu)\in\R^2$,
+In addition, equality holds in \eqref{890} if and only if $f$ is an eigenfunction associated to the first nonzero eigenvalue of ${L_{\bf S}}$, \begin{itemize} \item if $0<\alpha<\frac{d-1}{n-1}$,